adobe/helix-pipeline/README.md

 A pipeline builder can be created by creating a CommonJS module that exports a function `pipe` which accepts following arguments and returns a Pipeline function.

-- `cont`: the main function that will be executed as a continuation of the pipeline
+- `cont`: the main function that will be executed as a continuation of the pipeline.
 - `context`: the [context](./docs/context.schema.md) (formerly known as payload) that is accumulated during the pipeline.
 - `action`: the [action](./docs/action.schema.md) that serves as holder for extra pipeline invocation argument.